microsoft/playwright/docs/src/docker.md

     export default config;
     ```

-   NOTE: Playwright will automatically detect a running Docker container or start it if needed.
+   NOTE: Playwright will automatically detect a running container or start it if needed.

-1. Finally, stop background Docker container when you're done working with tests:
+1. Finally, stop background container when you're done working with tests:

     ```bash js
-    npx playwright docker stop
+    npx playwright ctr stop
     ```